stompweb/allow-editors-to-manage-menus/README.md

 ## About

 This is a regular request I get from clients.
-For this to work I have had to give editors the capabilities to
+For this to work I have had to:

+* Give editors the capabilities to edit theme options
+* Remove the Apperance menu for editors
+* Add a new menu item to manage menus (by way of a redirect)

 ## Contribute